-Pyeongchang 2018: Canadian women add gold and silver in skicross to bring medal haul to 26
+Pyeongchang 2018: Canada loses shot at men’s hockey gold, medal haul hits national record

-What to watch on Day 14 at the Winter Olympics
+What you missed on Day 14 of the Winter Olympics

 Latest news

+- Germany crushed Team Canada’s hopes for men’s hockey gold on Friday, beating the Canadians 4-3 in a tight semifinal game.
+Canada will now face the Czech Republic for the bronze medal on Saturday, while Germany competes for gold against the Olympic athletes from Russia.

+- Kaetlyn Osmond won bronze in women’s figure skating to give Canada its 27th medal in Pyeongchang, setting a national record for most medals at a Winter Games.

-- Canadian women have finished 1-2 in skicross at with Kelsey Serwa taking gold and Brittany Phelan earning silver.
+- Canadian women finished 1-2 in ski cross with Kelsey Serwa taking gold and Brittany Phelan earning silver.

-- Canadian figure skater Kaetlyn Osmond has a medal within her grasp heading into the women’s long program

-- Kevin Koe’s team turns its attention to salvaging a spot on an Olympic podium in men’s curling as it goes head to head against Switzerland in the bronze medal game
+- Kevin Koe’s rink lost to Switzerland in the bronze-medal match of the men’s curling tournament.

+- Canadian women’s hockey player Jocelyne Larocque apologized for refusing to wear her silver medal after a crushing loss to the United States.

 Figure skating (women's free skate)